Charlie Owens (footballer)

-Charlie Owens (born 7 December 1997) is a Northern Irish professional footballer who plays for FC Palm City as a defensive midfielder.
+Charlie Owens (born 7 December 1997) is a Northern Irish professional footballer who plays as a defensive midfielder.

 Club career

 Queens Park Rangers

 On 28 August 2018, Owens was named as a substitute in the second round of the 2018–19 EFL Cup against Bristol Rovers.
 He replaced Grant Hall in the 65th minute to make his first team and professional debut.
 In August 2019 Owens signed a new two-year deal under manager Mark Warburton.

 Wycombe Wanderers (loan)

 On 31 January 2019, Owens joined League One side Wycombe Wanderers on a loan deal, lasting until the end of the 2018–19 season.
 On 12 March 2019, Owens was named as a substitute against Accrington Stanley, he replaced Curtis Thompson in the 87th minute to make his EFL debut.

 Boreham Wood

 On 4 August 2023, Owens joined National League club Boreham Wood following an impressive pre-season with the club as a trialist.